ankit-rathi/AR-Talks/DDIA2e/11_Batch_Processing.md

 **Analogy for Batch Processing (The Industrial Kitchen):**
 If an **online system** is like a **short-order cook** preparing individual meals as orders arrive, **batch processing** is like an **industrial catering kitchen**.
 In the catering kitchen, you don't cook one burger at a time; you prep 1,000 pounds of potatoes (input), chop them all at once (map), sort them into bins (shuffle), and fry them in giant vats (reduce).
 If you realize the salt was left out of a batch, you don't try to fix the individual fries; you simply throw that batch away and start the process over with a fresh bag of potatoes,,.

+### Chapter Summary

+In this chapter, we explored the design and implementation of batch processing systems.
+We began with the classic Unix toolchain (awk, sort, uniq, etc.), to illustrate fundamental batch processing primitives such as sorting and counting.

+We then scaled up to distributed batch processing systems.
+We saw that batch-style I/O processes immutable, bounded input datasets to produce output data, allowing reruns and debugging without side effects.
+To process files, we saw that batch frameworks have three main components: an orchestration layer that determines where and when jobs run, a storage layer to persist data, and a computation layer that processes the actual data.

+We looked at how distributed filesystems and object stores manage large files through block-based replication, caching, and metadata services, and how modern batch frameworks interact with these systems using pluggable APIs.
+We also discussed how orchestrators schedule tasks, allocate resources, and handle faults in large clusters.
+We also compared job orchestrators that schedule jobs with workflow orchestrators that manage the lifecycle of a collection of jobs that run in a dependency graph.

+We surveyed batch processing models, starting with MapReduce and its canonical map and reduce functions.
+Next, we turned to dataflow engines like Spark and Flink, which offer simpler-to-use dataflow APIs and better performance.
+To understand how batch jobs scale, we covered the shuffle algorithm, a foundational operation that enables grouping, joining, and aggregation.

+As batch systems matured, focus shifted to usability.
+You learned about high-level query languages like SQL and DataFrame APIs, which make batch jobs more accessible and easier to optimize.
+Query optimizers translate declarative queries into efficient execution plans.

+We finished the chapter with common batch processing use cases:

+- ETL pipelines, which extract, transform, and load data between different systems using scheduled workflows;

+- Analytics, where batch jobs support both pre-aggregated dashboards and ad hoc queries;

+- Machine learning, where batch jobs prepare and process large training datasets;

+- Populating production-facing systems from batch outputs, often via streams or bulk loading tools, in order to serve the derived data to users.

+In the next chapter, we will turn to stream processing, in which the input is unbounded—that is, you still have a job, but its inputs are never-ending streams of data.
+In this case, a job is never complete, because at any time there may still be more work coming in.
+We shall see that stream and batch processing are similar in some respects, but the assumption of unbounded streams also changes a lot about how we build systems.